ThomasBackend/GeoWeather/README.md

 # GeoWeather

 GeoWeather is a Node.js Express application that returns the user's IP address, city, and current temperature.
 This app uses geolocation and weather APIs to provide real-time information based on the user's IP address.
+Test app at https://geo-weather-two.vercel.app/api/hello?visitor_name="Joseph"

 ## Features